pdf-raku/PDF-raku/README.md

 ## Example Usage

+Higher level modules such as [PDF::Lite](https://pdf-raku.github.io/PDF-Lite-raku) or [PDF::API6](https://pdf-raku.github.io/PDF-API6) are recommended for PDF general manipulation.

-To create a one page PDF that displays 'Hello, World!'.
+But is it possible to use this module directly.
+For example, to create a one page PDF that displays 'Hello, World!'.

 ```
 #!/usr/bin/env raku